danieljpgo/another-todo-list/README.md

 Project is a to-do list app, which you can use on your phone or desktop.

 ## Goals

 The goals of this project were:

-- Build an app with a focus on accessibility, cover the bases and learn in the process.
+- Build an app with a focus on accessibility.
 - Develop my first app using Test Driven Development (TDD).
-- Develop an efficient pattern for using context with [TypeScript](https://www.typescriptlang.org/), creating a global state in combination with useReducer and custom hooks.
+- Develop an efficient pattern for using `React.Context` with [TypeScript](https://www.typescriptlang.org/), creating a global state in combination with `React.useReducer` and custom hooks.

 ## Features

 The main features of the project are:

-- Add, finish, delete and undo task.
+- Add, finish, delete and undo tasks.
 - Delete all finish task.
 - Accessibility.
 - Saving actions on local storage.